ibm-cloud-docs/vmwaresolutions/services/managing_imi.md

 # Managed VMware Services
 {: #managing_imi}

-Managed VMware Services can simplify VMware virtual infrastructure management with modular services.
+Managed VMware Services can simplify VMware® virtual infrastructure management with modular services.
 It uses advanced automation and analytics to manage critical infrastructure components worldwide and to deliver dynamic remote management services for a broad range of traditional and cloud virtual infrastructures.

-Managed VMware Services can serve as a single, trusted provider to reduce complexity of monitoring and managing virtual IT infrastructures by offering single-pane-of-glass managed services for VMware vCenter Server environments.
+Managed VMware Services can serve as a single, trusted provider to reduce complexity of monitoring and managing virtual IT infrastructures by offering single-pane-of-glass managed services for VMware vCenter Server® environments.

 These managed services include advanced VMware vSphere management, full VMware NSX coverage to ensure highly available and secure virtual network infrastructure, and VMware vSAN monitoring to ensure availability of data.